Exporter Identification Number (EIN) Definition

 A Little More About What is an Exporter Identification Number

-An export identification number (EIN) contanine-digit digit numerical code which is used by business entities and individuals who are engaged in exporting activities.
+An export identification number (EIN) is a numerical code that is used by business entities and individuals who are engaged in exporting activities.
 Individuals are required to acquire an export identification (EIN) if they want to export products to other countries, even if they do not have a registered business.
 The EIN requirements do not vary.

 References for Exporter Identification Number